Deploy your Azure API Management instance to a virtual network - external mode

 Configure NSG rules

-Depending on your use of monitoring and other features, you may need to configure additional NSG rules beyond the minimum rules in the following table.
+Depending on your use of caching and other features, you may need to configure additional NSG rules beyond the minimum rules in the following table.
 For detailed settings, see Virtual network configuration reference.

 - For most scenarios, use the indicated service tags instead of service IP addresses to specify network sources and destinations.